VoltDB/voltdb/tools/kubernetes/README.md

     1. Set REP to the docker repository to push the image to
     2. Set IMAGE_TAG to the image tag
     3. Set NODECOUNT to the number of voltdb nodes
+    4. Set MEMORYSIZE to the required memory size to request from k8s for each node
+    5. Set CPU_COUNT to the required number of cpus to request from k8s for each node
-    4. Set PVOLUME_SIZE to the size of the persistent volume needed for each node
+    6. Set PVOLUME_SIZE to the size of the persistent volume needed for each node
-    5. Set LICENSE_FILE to the location of your voltdb license file
+    7. Set LICENSE_FILE to the location of your voltdb license file
-    6. Set DEPLOYMENT_FILE to the location of your VoltDB deployment file
+    8. Set DEPLOYMENT_FILE to the location of your VoltDB deployment file
-    7. Set SCHEMA_FILE to the location of your database startup schema (optional)
+    9. Set SCHEMA_FILE to the location of your database startup schema (optional)
-    8. Set CLASSES_JAR to the location of your database startup classes (options)
+   10. Set CLASSES_JAR to the location of your database startup classes (options)
-    9. Set EXTENSION_DIR, BUNDLES_DIR, LOG4J_CUSTOM_FILE  to the location of your lib-extension, bundes, or logging properties (optional)
+   11. Set EXTENSION_DIR, BUNDLES_DIR, LOG4J_FILE  to the location of your lib-extension, bundes, or logging properties (optional)

-    Other customizations:
+    Other customizations to consider:

     To set the Java Heap Size for VoltDB, edit the statefulset yaml file and set the following into the environment (env:) section:
           env: